Unbiased estimation of standard deviation: Motivation

 where $\{x_1,x_2,\ldots,x_n\}$ is the sample (formally, realizations from a random variable X) and $\overline{x}$ is the sample mean.

-One way of seeing that this is a biased estimator of the standard deviation of the population (if that exists and the samples are drawn independently with replacement) is that already s2 is an estimator of the population variance σ2 with a low bias.
-Because only linear functions commute with taking expectations and the square root is a strictly concave function, it follows from Jensen's inequality that the square root of the sample variance also has a low bias.
+One way of seeing that this is a biased estimator of the standard deviation of the population is to start from the result that s2 is an unbiased estimator for the variance σ2 of the underlying population if that variance exists and the sample values are drawn independently with replacement.
+The square root is a nonlinear function, and only linear functions commute with taking the expectation.
+Since the square root is a strictly concave function, it follows from Jensen's inequality that the square root of the sample variance is an underestimate.